jxmot/zipremote/README.md

 * **Download server log files**: This is my primary use for this application.
 I maintain about a dozen servers and I review the logs periodically.
 I needed *something* to make that task easier and quicker.
 * **Backup websites**: This application can *recursively* zip files from a starting location.
+* **Distribute Content or Files**: This application can help with the upload and unzip of website files.

 ### Advantages